csiro-fair/marimba/README.md

    marimba package MY-FAIR-DATASET --version 1.0 --contact-name "Keiko Abe" --contact-email "keiko.abe@email.com"
    ```

-For additional details and advanced usage, please refer to the [CLI Guide](docs/cli.md).
+For additional details and advanced usage, please refer to the [Overview and CLI Usage Guide](docs/overview.md).

-*Note: [Keiko Abe](https://en.wikipedia.org/wiki/Keiko_Abe) is a renowned Japanese marimba player and composer, widely recognised for her role in establishing the marimba as a respected concert instrument.*
+*Note: [Keiko Abe](https://en.wikipedia.org/wiki/Keiko_Abe) is a renowned Japanese marimba player and composer, widely
+recognised for her role in establishing the marimba as a respected concert instrument.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>